alilog99/Skite-web/README.md

 ### Netlify

-1. Build the project: `npm run build`
+1. Build the project: `yarn build`
 2. Upload the `dist` folder to Netlify
 3. Configure build settings if needed